The calendar filter allows you to specify with precision the time span of your data to see changes which are not based on the latest synchronisation.

-Now on the community wall click last update in the top bar and the calendar opens where you can filter your results by date.
+Now on the community wall click Period: Last update in the top bar and the calendar opens where you can filter your results by date.

 Click the small arrow head in the top left corner to see the previous three months.
 Click the month name, e.g. June 2016 to change to yearly periods and then click the month to select the precise date.

 Once you have selected your time span click apply and your results will be filtered accordingly.